devlinmorrow/tic-tac-toe/README.md

 3. `lein run` to run the program and `lein spec` to run the tests.

-### Issues

-1. The board is currently hardcoded as 3x3 and should be abstracted so that any board dimensions work.

 ### Wishlist

-1. Abstracting the board methods and adding the ability to indicate to the program what board size is desired.

-2. Unbeatable computer player mode.
+1. The board is currently hardcoded to be 3x3.
+The user should be able to select the desired size of the board (for example 4x4).